Financial Aid Policies

 Students may appeal for reinstatement of financial aid if they, a spouse, a dependent child, or a parent have experienced illness that prevented class attendance for an extended period of time; they experienced a death in the immediate family (parents, siblings, spouse, or dependent children); or they have experienced some extraordinary situation that prevented them from meeting the minimum standards.
 Such a situation must be exceptional and nonrecurring in nature.
 The appeal for reinstatement must explain the cause of the academic difficulty and how the situation has been resolved.

-An SAP Appeal form is available online and is required in order to be considered for reinstatement of your financial aid.
+A SAP Appeal form is available online and is required in order to be considered for reinstatement of your financial aid.
 The student must develop an academic plan.
 The academic plan that is submitted with the appeal should be created by the student and the Academic Success Center staff.
 For Max Time Frame Appeals, the academic plan should be created with an academic records specialist in the Student Services Center.
 The appeal will be reviewed by an SAP Appeals Committee.

 Grades

-The only grades that meet satisfactory academic progress completion standards are grades for which credit is awarded; A, B, C, D, P, and CR (note that some departments and/or schools require a higher minimum GPA in order for coursework to meet their program requirements).
+The only grades that meet satisfactory academic progress completion standards are grades for which credit is awarded: A, B, C, D, P, and CR (note that some departments and/or schools require a higher minimum GPA in order for coursework to meet their program requirements).
 Withdrawals and incomplete grades are not passing grades.
 Challenge exams and audited courses are not considered.

 Regaining Eligibility